List of Abbott Elementary characters: Gregory Eddie

-Gregory Thompson Eddie is the co-lead of the series and a substitute, later full-time, first-grade teacher at Abbott.
+Gregory Thompson Eddie is the co-lead of the series and a substitute, later a full-time first grade teacher at Abbott.
+Gregory moves to Philadelphia from Baltimore in the first episode.
 Gregory harbors a crush on Janine, however at first he hides it well.
-When he arrives at Abbott during the Pilot episode, Gregory reveals that he originally applied to be the school's principal, and is upset with an unqualified Ava for taking the job he worked hard to obtain.
+When he arrives at Abbott during the pilot episode, Gregory reveals that he originally applied to be the school's principal and is upset that Ava was hired over him, since she is unqualified.

-In the first season, Gregory is hired as a substitute to cover for Tina, he immediately befriends Janine; who teaches a class right beside his.
+In the first season, Gregory is hired as a substitute teacher for Tina.
+He immediately befriends Janine, who teaches a class beside his.
 Gregory receives a phone call from his unsupportive father (portrayed by Orlando Jones) who tells him that he should leave his career of teaching and pursue a more stable career with him as a gardener.
-He also meets Barbara's daughter Taylor whom he begins dating.
-He applies to be a full-time teacher in the season finale, which he ultimately gets due to the school being unable to find a full-time replacement for Tina.
+He also meets Barbara's daughter Taylor, whom he begins dating.
+He applies to be a full-time teacher in the season finale, he ultimately gets the job because the school is unable to find another replacement for Tina.
 During the second season, Gregory begins his first year at Abbott as a full-time teacher and continues to date Taylor; however later, Taylor breaks up with him.
 Following his breakup with Taylor, Gregory begins dating Amber, the parent of a student in Janine's class much to her unspoken jealousy.
-After a breakup with Amber, Gregory confesses his feelings for Janine who reciprocates them, but argues that they should remain just friends for the time being.
-In the following seasons, their relationship continues to develop, with Janine even impressing Gregory's father.
-In the fourth season, after Ava is sacked, Gregory becomes the interim principal but soon everybody realises that Gregory is struggling in his new position due to being awkward at social interactions.
+After his breakup with Amber, Gregory confesses his feelings for Janine, who reciprocates them but argues that they should remain friends for the time being.
+In the following seasons, their relationship continues to develop.
+In season 4, after Ava is fired by the district, Gregory becomes the interim principal.
+However, Gregory struggles in this position due to his awkwardness in social interactions.
+In addition, Gregory also shows obsession with planning and does not likes many common food items like pizza.
+Creator Quinta Brunson has stated that Gregory's palate was modelled on the real-life scenario of one of their crew writers, Brian Rubenstein, who reportedly hated food itself, and from Tyler himself, who has confessed that he did not like chocolate.
+In season 5, Gregory moves into Janine's apartment as her live-in partner, but soon break up with one another due to disagreements over their plans for spending during the holidays.
+At the end of the season, however, they reconcile, and Gregory purchases an engagement ring.
+In the final episode of season 5, Ava promotes Gregory to the position of assistant principal.